Siberian Yupik: Fighting the spirit of smallpox

 The Even people, a tribe that lived on the far eastern side of Russia, believed that the spirit of smallpox could be seen as a Russian woman with red hair.
 A local shaman would be there to greet migrating reindeer herders (who sometimes brought the disease with them).
 If the shaman saw the spirit of the disease in the caravan, several shaman worked together to fight it off with a seance.
 Others in the tribe helped with this ritual.

 Tradition says that the smallpox spirit changed from a woman to a red bull when she was attacked.
 The spirit of smallpox was supposed to be very powerful, and if the shaman's ritual failed, all the local people would die.
 The spirit would only spare two people to bury all the rest.
 But if the ritual worked, the spirit would be forced to leave.

 Name giving

-Similarly to several other Indigenous cultures, the name-giving of a newborn baby among Siberian Yupik meant that a deceased person was affected, a certain rebirth was believed.
-Even before the birth of the baby, careful investigations took place: dreams, events were analyzed.
-After the birth, the baby's physical traits were compared to those of the deceased person.
+Similar to several other Indigenous cultures, the name-giving of a newborn baby among the Siberian Yupik meant that a deceased person was affected, a certain rebirth was believed.
+This belief was so literal that the community treated the child as the actual returning individual, often addressing the infant using the kinship terms that applied to the deceased ancestor (such as a parent calling their child "grandfather").

+Even before the birth of the baby, careful investigations took place where dreams and events were analyzed.
+After the birth, the baby's physical traits were compared to those of the deceased person to confirm this connection.
 The name was important: if the baby died, it was thought that he/she has not given the "right" name.
-In case of sickness, it was hoped that giving additional names could result in healing.
+In case of sickness, it was hoped that giving additional names could result in healing, as illness was often viewed as a sign that the spirit had been incorrectly identified.